voytekh/MacOSReinstall/README.md

 Install and configure Xcode console tools.

-Next, install Homebrew with the available application and tools:
+Next, install Homebrew with the available applications and tools:
 - setapp
 - iterm2
 - 1password